 4) Using strategies that lead to behaviour change

 Do you struggle to get your point across?
 Do you feel guilty when you say no and say yes to things even though you don’t want to do them or don’t have the time to?
 Do you find it hard to speak your mind and stand up for yourself?
 If you don’t feel listened to and respected, if you’re overwhelmed and frustrated by your current situation, it’s the time for assertiveness training.
 While you might be already doing everything you can to improve, professional help is crucial to reach your full potential.
 At Therapy Central in Central London, we offer a safe space where you receive support and tools to achieve the desired outcome.

-Contact Therapy Central today to speak to one of our experienced therapists.
+Contact us for a free 15 min consultation speak to one of our experienced therapists.

 Does Assertiveness Training Therapy Work?

 Yes, previous studies have shown assertiveness training is effective in improving assertiveness level .
 Assertiveness training was also found to reduce anxiety, stress and depression and decrease social anxiety .